 The Portfolio Managers are primarily responsible for the Fund's day-to-day investment management decisions.
-The Lead Managers are supported by and consult with the Co-Managers.
+The Portfolio Managers are supported by and consult with other members of the investment team.

-For important information about the Purchase and Sale of Fund Shares; Tax Information; and Payments to Broker-Dealers and Other Financial Intermediaries, please turn to page 64.
+For important information about the Purchase and Sale of Fund Shares; Tax Information; and Payments to Broker-Dealers and Other Financial Intermediaries, please turn to page 63.